freeCodeCamp/freeCodeCamp/curriculum/challenges/english/08-coding-interview-prep/rosetta-code/fibonacci-n-step-number-sequences.english.md

 ## Instructions
 <section id='instructions'>
-Write a function to generate Fibonacci n-step number sequences and Lucas sequences.
-The first parameter will be n.
+Write a function to generate Fibonacci $n$-step number sequences and Lucas sequences.
+The first parameter will be $n$.
 The second parameter will be the number of elements to be returned.
 The third parameter will specify whether to output the Fibonacci sequence or the Lucas sequence.
-If the parameter is "f" then return the Fibonacci sequence and if it is "l", then return the Lucas sequence.
+If the parameter is <code>"f"</code> then return the Fibonacci sequence and if it is <code>"l"</code>, then return the Lucas sequence.
 The sequences must be returned as an array.
 </section>

 ## Tests